silversub/terraform/provider/classic-infrastructure-resources.md

 You can order or find firewalls in the IBM Cloud infrastructure customer portal by navigating to **Network > IP Management > VLANs** and clicking the **Gateway/Firewall** column.

-For more information about how to configure a firewall, see the [docs](https://knowledgelayer.softlayer.com/procedure/configure-hardware-firewall-dedicated).
+For an overview of supported firewalls, see [Exploring firewalls](/docs/hardware-firewall-dedicated?topic=fortigate-10g-exploring-firewalls).

 ### Sample Terraform code
 {: #firewall-sample}